bloom-solutions/bloom_trade_client-rails/README.md

 )
 ```

-See `spec/lib/bloom_trade_client/client_spec.rb` to see more examples of calls that can be made with BloomTrade.
+See `spec/acceptance` to see more examples of calls that can be made with `BloomTradeClient`.

 ## Development